Noel6161131110/OpenAI_Saturday_Hack_Night/README.md

 Using DaVinci 002 API of the GPT-3 model, we summarize articles of about 4000 tokens.
 We use Flask web framework with HTML to create a website to implement this.
 The user can choose from creative to very objective and the summary generated is based on that choice; these are obtained by tweaking the temperature and max _tokens values.
-2. Embed video of project demo
+2. Video Walkthrough of RIZZ AI - (https://youtu.be/cbzObD3_JeA)
 ## Libraries used
 - Python - 3.10.8
 - Flask - 2.2.2